 *Disclosure: Accommodations, meals & activities were provided complimentary by Grey County Tourism in exchange for my review.
 As always, opinions are my own*

-Where to Stay: The Resting Place at Coffin Ridge Winery
+Where to Stay on Your Mom Camp Grey County Retreat: The Resting Place at Coffin Ridge Winery

 Just 45 minutes away from Blue Mountain stands one of Grey County’s newest B&Bs – The Resting Place.
 From the spectacular views overlooking this emerging wine/cider region & the stunning Georgian Bay, to gorgeous, roomy spaces to unwind and entertain (including a Chef’s Kitchen!), this quaint & impeccably maintained stand-alone home would make a perfect place for your next Mom retreat.